dbus2/zbus/book/src/server.md

 from the method as an error reply, it can be created using `derive(zbus::DBusError)`, and used in the returned `Result<T, E>`.

-Property methods may also return errors, but they must be `zbus::fdo::Error`, most often `zbus::fdo::Error::UnknownProperty`.
+Property methods may also return errors, but they must be `zbus::fdo::Error`.
+Most often you'll want to use `zbus::fdo::Error::UnknownProperty` variant.

 ### Sending signals